-Our research focuses on how businesses around the world survive and prosper.
+Our research focuses on how businesses of different sizes around the world survive, prosper, and expand internationally.

 - emerging & transition economies and their multinationals

 - small & medium enterprises in the global context

 - identity within international partnerships

 - internationalisation of firms via global value chains

 - Global Value Chains

 Our PhD students